natasadkov/BIMarathin2022/README.md

 <pre>

-In a given dataset next columns was added in MySQL workbench:
+In a given raw dataset next columns was added in MySQL workbench and saved as modified_bodyfat:

  - Siri index = (495 /density) - 450)
  - Brozek index = (4.57 /density) - 4.142) * 100)